cbcrg/pergola/doc/source/install/pergola_container.rst

 	docker run -ti pergola/pergola bash

-You can also mount your fields in the container as shown below:
+You can also mount your files in the container as shown below:

 .. code-block:: bash